 Everyone wants to feel sure.
-One way to make sure any potential preventable risk can be reduced is insurance.
-It can play an important role in helping you manage your financial risk if something goes wrong or proceeds in an unpredictable way.
-Another way to feel safe is to use smart contracts on the blockchain;- they provide transparency, autonomy, accuracy, and other important advantages.
+One way to make sure any potential and/or preventable risk can be reduced is insurance.
+It can play an important role in helping you manage your financial risk if something goes wrong or behaves in an unpredictable way.
+Another way to feel safe is to use smart contracts on the blockchain, which provide transparency, autonomy, accuracy, and other important advantages.

 The Insurance Industry in the Global Economy

 The development of the insurance industry is deeply connected with the development of the world economy.
 Insurance companies are among the largest collective investors in the global economy.
 They occupy an active investment position.
 This kind of activity depends directly upon the dynamics of the insurance market as a whole.
 As trade and production take on an international character, there is a growing need for global insurance protection, which activates the process of globalization within the insurance market.
 The growth of direct investment also indicates an intensification of business processes, which opens up new horizons for the development of world insurance.